JorgenDIF/trackquest/README.md

 * Google Chrome on Mac Book- Runs with no problem
 * Safari on Mac Book - I can´t choose username.
 This is a well known bug
+* Microsoft Edge - Runs with no problem

 <a id= "vaildation">